qulle/wikis/wiki-commands.md

 # CMD, PowerShell and Bash commands
 A living document with useful commands (Windows 10), not intended as a complete command reference.

+## Note
+This use to be a private repo but i changed it to be public because of ease of access for me.
+Use it as a reference if you like it but `i am not accountable for what happens when you execute commands in you environment`, use with causion and Google commands that you don't know.

 ## 1. CMD
 ### Computer